BKokay/test-vault/0-inbox/Questions Sept 24.md

 ---
 created: 2024-09-24T09:51
-updated: 2024-09-24T15:13
+updated: 2024-09-25T10:44
 ---
 # TODO:
-- [ ] tear down database and re put the data using UUID
+- [x] tear down database and re put the data using UUID
+- [x] Properties for environments
-- [ ] Properties for environments
+	- [ ] in folders, but not optimized for anything yet
 - [ ] Redo tests for controllers
 	- [ ] re-push to sonarqube
 - [ ] better exception error hendling